holla-world/localize-spreadsheet-bot/README.md

 ## Example
 Given a Google Spreadsheet like this:
 ![Spreadsheet example](https://github.com/xavierha/localize-with-spreadsheet/raw/master/doc/spreadsheet-example.png)

+Right now only good for android XML files where there comments with xxxx.xml and they will be split automatically.

 The tool fetch the spreadsheet and write the result to a file in the Android or iOS format: